Vector calculus: Scalar fields

-A scalar field associates a scalar value to every point in a space.
+A scalar field smoothly assigns a scalar value to every point in a space.
 The scalar is a mathematical number representing a physical quantity.
 Examples of scalar fields in applications include the temperature distribution throughout space, the pressure distribution in a fluid, and spin-zero quantum fields (known as scalar bosons), such as the Higgs field.
 These fields are the subject of scalar field theory.

 Vector fields

-A vector field is an assignment of a vector to each point in a space.
+A vector field is a smooth assignment of a vector to each point in a space.
 A vector field in the plane, for instance, can be visualized as a collection of arrows with a given magnitude and direction each attached to a point in the plane.
 Vector fields are often used to model, for example, the speed and direction of a moving fluid throughout space, or the strength and direction of some force, such as the magnetic or gravitational force, as it changes from point to point.
 This can be used, for example, to calculate work done over a line.